Last update : May 2023

 the parameterisation of the turbulence fluxes above the sea, ECUME, is replaced by the COARE3 scheme.

 Two large domains have been defined for high resolution studies with CNRM-AROME41t1 : the common FPS Convection Pan-Alpine domain and the nearly twice larger North-West Europe domain.
-Recently, simulations have been performed on a domain centered on the Réunion island.
+Simulations have also been performed on a domain centered on the Réunion island and one covering part of French Polynesia.

 Fig : Left figure : Pan-Alpine domain at 2.5km (640*540 = 345600 points) - Central figure : North-West Europe domain at 2.5km (720*900 = 648000 points - Right figure : La Réunion domain at 2.5km (640*540 = 345600 points)